Bruno Gröning: Personal life and death

 Gröning was a chain-smoker and a heavy coffee drinker.
-While in Herford, it was reported that he "he liked to take a drink; he caroused."
+While in Herford, it was reported that "he liked to take a drink; he caroused."
 During this time, his manager Otto Mecklenburg described Groening as a womanizer.
 There was an allegation of rape, which was dropped.
 Some members of his inner circle found it necessary to control his access to women to prevent scandal.
 Other supporters denied accusations of sexual misconduct.
 In the 1940s, he wore his hair unusually long and kept only one set of clothing, which he washed every evening.

 Gröning died in Paris at the age of 52 of stomach cancer; his ashes were buried in Dillenburg next to his younger son.

 Reception

 Media coverage of Bruno Gröning tended to be negative.
 While some called him a "miracle doctor", the popular press of the time tended to call him a "charlatan" or "crazy".
 In many towns, Gröning was forbidden from making public appearances.
 Reasons for this varied.
 One charge brought against him was that he was practicing medicine without a license.
 At other times, officials were concerned about the large crowds that gathered.